nonomal/workstats/README.md

 - `npm install` to install necessary packages
 - ask admin to give you `secrets.json` and `.env.local`
 - `npm run dev` to open this web site on local host

+### Procedures for development

+- First, `pwd` to check if you are in a root directory in your project.
+- `git branch --contain` to check if the current local branch is the main local branch.
+- `git pull origin main` to pull, which means fetch and merge, the latest changes from the main remote branch to the main local branch.
+- Then `git checkout -b <feature/branch-name>` e.g. `checkout -b feature/top-page` to create a new feature local branch with the latest changes and switch the current branch to it. `git checkout -b xxx` is the same as `git branch xxx` and `git checkout xxx`.
+- Develop the feature.
+- Then `git add .` to stage changes in local repository.
+- Then `git commit -m "message"` to commit the changes to the feature branch in the local repository.
+- Then `git push origin <feature/branch-name>` to push the changes to the feature branch in the remote repository.
+- Create a pull request to the main branch with reviewer on GitHub in a browser.
+- The pull request will be approved and merged by the reviewer on GitHub.

 ## Directory structure